 Open post

-Over the years of teaching yoga (more than 20 years now!), I gradually started to incoperate some kind of face relaxation techniques and stagnant energy shifting for the face, head, ears, neck and eyes.
+Over the years of teaching yoga (more than 25 years now!), I gradually started to incorporate some kind of face relaxation techniques and stagnant energy shifting for the face, head, ears, neck and eyes.
 It intuitively made complete sense to me, to also work the 57 muscles of the face/neck and my students loved it … the feedback was “We want more!”.

-I noticed when I was regularly doing these simple face yoga techniques, it gave me a connection and awareness of where I was holding tension and areas that were starting to sag!
+I noticed when I was regularly doing these simple face yoga techniques, it gave me a connection and awareness of where I was holding tension, my dull headaches and eye strain disappeared and my skin look vibrant again!

-A year ago when I researched the techniques, and looked into the training, I was astounded by the huge benefits and why it was super important I train and introduce face Yoga to my students.
+Two and a half years ago when I researched the techniques, and looked into the training, I was astounded by the huge benefits and why it was super important I train and introduce face yoga to my students.

-Twelve months on and fully qualified, I set up FaceYogology – the study of facial movements.
-I have put together 2 courses; one for beginners; Foundational FaceYogology and the second is an advance course, for students that have completed the beginners course.
+Eighteen months on and fully qualified, I set up a face yoga clinic – the study of facial movements.
+I have termly group Zoom classes for all levels and an 8 week in-line beginners programme that is suitable for everyone.
 I will launch the advance course in the coming months.

-A 30-minute, twice weekly class for beginners, that will work on the upper & lower portions of the face.
-I will be doing lots of repetition to allow students to really become familiar with the techniques, so they are empowered to fit them in on a daily basis.
-I will encourage students to take a photo of their face at the beginning of the course, this is a great way to see positive changes at the end of our 10 or 20 sessions together.
+A 30-minute, twice weekly Zoom class, that will work on the upper & lower portions of the face.
+We do lots of repetition to allow students to really become familiar with the techniques, so they are empowered to fit them in on a daily basis.
+I encourage students to take a photo of their face at the beginning of the course, this is a great way to see positive changes at the end of our 10 or 20 sessions together.

-The benefits of doing my Foundational FaceYogology course & what we will work on
+The benefits of doing my face yoga programme & what we will work on

 1. Lifted muscles